renhao112/WRP/README.md

 We use Matlab to test our algorithm, and all the data generated is uploaded.

-## The second example is for a more complicated semi-linear parabolic equation
+## The second example is for a more complicated Advection-diffusion-reaction equation

 We utilize the finite element method to discrete the space, the linear theta method to discrete the time.